jodokus31/factorio/README.md

 Features some mods for the game factorio.

 # The Spice Rack
-The Spice Rack is intended to spice up the vanilla game, without changing too much.
-Each change can be disabled individually.
+The Spice Rack is intended to spice up the vanilla game by changing some well chosen details.
+Most changes can be disabled individually.

 ## The Spice Rack - Lazy Assemblers
-Crafting limitations for lower tier assemblers (and characters) to make progression more meaningful
+Crafting limitations for lower tier assemblers (and character) to make progression more meaningful

 ### Crafting Limitation
 Select crafting limitation:\